 In this tutorial, we’ll discuss a few browser extensions for Chrome that allow you to take screenshots of web pages.
-Here are some of the best Chrome screenshot extensions like Full Page Screen Capture, FireShot, and Webpage Screenshot that let you take a screenshot in Google Chrome.
+Screenshot extensions like Full Page Screen Capture, FireShot, and Webpage Screenshot let you take a screenshots in Google Chrome.
 Whether you want to capture a full webpage or a specific part of a webpage, these extensions will help you do all that stuff easily.

-Most operating systems these days come with handy screenshot tools and shortcuts built-in, even Windows.
+Most operating systems come with handy screenshot tools and shortcuts built-in.
 So why can’t you use those to take a screenshot of a webpage inside Chrome?
-You obviously can but that will then include your browser’s UI in the screenshot as well.
-You could have several other tabs open that you probably don’t want the other person to see.
-Or you may have things on your desktop that you don’t want them to see.
-In that case, you’ll end up having to crop the screenshot after you take it.
-That is one extra, unnecessary step.
-And it can be avoided with screenshots taking Chrome extensions.
+You obviously can but that will include your browser’s UI in the screenshot as well.
+You could have several tabs open that you probably don’t want others to see.
+Such things can be avoided with screenshots taking Chrome extensions.

 Full Page Screen Capture extension